jtcash/OwonB41T/README.md

 ---

 ## Notes
-I have tested this software on three different computers and I haven't seen any compatability issues, but your mileage may vary.
+I have tested this software on three different computers and I haven't seen any compatibility  issues, but your mileage may vary.
 Please let me know if the releases don't run or the .sln does not compile.

 The current methods of interacting with the meter will certainly be changed in the future.
 This is just what I slapped together while I was trying to get the more complicated bits working.